Reflecting on extended leave

 - Reflect on your experience of extended leave and consider how it might affect you in your work.
 Perhaps a new child or extended time off has changed your perspective?
 You could consider how your ethics and values have been affected, or how your priorities have changed (standard 4.8).

 - Keep up to date with current affairs, and reflect on issues that will affect the people you support.
-You could write a paragraph about a specific issue, such as COVID-19, Black Lives Matter, or something happening in politics, and consider how it might impact social work (standard 4.4).
+You could write a paragraph about a specific issue or something happening in politics, and consider how it might impact social work (standard 4.4).

 - Catch up with colleagues or peers about what is happening at work – if you wish, check-ins with work can help you feel connected and confident about your return.
 This could be a general discussion about work, or a chance to discuss a specific topic.
 Then, you can reflect on your conversation and what you have learned (standard 4.5).